fogfish/typhoon/README.md

 ### Running a local Typhoon cluster

 Use docker containers to spawn three node cluster on local environment.
 The following examples shows how to spawn cluster seeder and other nodes.
-Use the latest [release version](https://github.com/zalando/typhoon/releases) instead of `x.y.z`
+Use the latest [release version](https://github.com/zalando/typhoon/releases)

 Let's spawn a seeder node, this node is used by other Typhoon peers to discover each other.
 ```
-docker run -d -p 8080:8080 registry.opensource.zalan.do/hunt/typhoon:x.y.z
+docker run -d -p 8080:8080 registry.opensource.zalan.do/hunt/typhoon:latest
 ```

 Next, the identity of seeder node is needed to spawn other peers.
 We can use health check api for this